Free shore access

 You can enter the water anywhere along the beach, but you should choose the bathing area (shown by small buoys), which is cleared of the lagoon’s sea urchins every day.
-The 200 to 300 meters of beach stretching away to your right (as you are facing the ocean) from the marina dyke is probably the most interesting spot for snorkeling.
+The 200 to 300 meters of beach stretching away to your right (as you are facing the ocean) from the marina dyke is probably the most interesting location for snorkeling.

-The first few metres from the beach are sandy (↕2-4ft/0.5-1m), with a few fish here and there, including Picasso triggerfish, which fiercely protect their nests during the reproduction period.
+The area to explore covers the inner part of the lagoon, from the beach to the barrier reef.
+The first few meters from the beach are sandy (↕2-4ft/0.5-1m), with a few fish here and there, including lagoon triggerfish, which fiercely protect their nests during the mating season.

-Among the most colourful species in the lagoon, it is not unusual to come across the clown coris (a familiar sight in aquariums) or the spectacular Meyer’s butterflyfish.
-Have a good look at the coral beds: many giant clams, moray eels, octopus and coral shrimp lodge in the crevices.
+Among the most colorful species in the lagoon, it is not unusual to come across the clown coris or the spectacular scrawled butterflyfish.
+Have a look in the coral beds: many giant clams, moray eels, octopus, and coral shrimp lodge in the crevices.

-It is possible to explore the lagoon most of the time, since the waters are particularly well protected.
+It is possible to explore the lagoon most of the time since the waters are particularly well protected.
 In winter, the wind results in waves that may make your return more difficult.
 Saint-Pierre beach is lifeguarded during the day.
 Ask the lifeguards if you have any doubts about water conditions.

 Saint-Pierre is a particularly lively town, including in the evening.
 It has a wide range of accommodation and many places to eat.
 The Alizé Plage hotel gives direct access to the beach.
 There is a series of bar vans, restaurants and hotels along the sea front.
 Free showers are available to the rear of the beach, near the aid station.